bento-platform/bento/README.md

 The version tags correspond to the PR **number** (not its name), e.g. `BENTOV2_WEB_VERSION=pr-216` indicates that the image was built from PR #216 in bento_web.

-Note: Most of the time, you will not need to worry about changing this, unless changes were made to the dev image's entrypoint.
+**Note: Most of the time, you will not need to worry about changing this, unless changes were made to the dev image's entrypoint.**

-**Where are the images?**
+### Where are the docker images?

 By default, the images used are those built by github CI workflows, triggered by commit and PR events and published to the Bento images [registry](https://github.com/orgs/bento-platform/packages).
 If after changing the version tag of an image the service's container can no longer be created, it is probably because the tag does not exist on github.